-SGBV Hub Secretary: Veena O’Sullivan, Tearfund/We Will Speak Out
+GBV Hub Secretary: Veena O’Sullivan, Tearfund/We Will Speak Out

-We are very appreciative to Lizle Loots, SVRI, who has previously served as a Co-Chair of the JLI SGBV Hub.
+We are very appreciative to Lizle Loots, SVRI, who previously served as a Co-Chair of the JLI SGBV Hub.

 This research will help bridge the evidence gap, provide practitioners, policy makers and donors with robust evidence and actionable policy and programmatic recommendations in order to influence policy, praxis and funding decisions, transforming the quality and impact of partnerships between FBOs and other development actors.
 The goal is for the research to eventually enable multi-sectoral responses and partnerships on SGBV prevention.

 The hub is currently finishing a DFID funded study on engaging religious leaders to challenge harmful and traditional practices.
 The toolkit is available on the JLI GBV Hub.